Barry Sanders: Playoff disappointments and MVP season (1995–1998)

 Before the start of the 1997 season, Fontes was fired after nine seasons coaching the Lions, and replaced by Bobby Ross; Sanders was saddened by Fontes' firing, believing he deserved another chance at coaching the team.
 On September 7 against the Tampa Bay Buccaneers, Sanders struggled on the ground, having 10 attempts for only 20 yards, but recorded 102 receiving yards and a touchdown.
 On October 12, Sanders dominated with 215 yards from 24 attempts and two touchdowns against the Buccaneers, passing Jim Brown to be the fourth-ranked career rushing leader in NFL history, with 12,513 career rushing yards; he also caught a seven-yard touchdown pass.
 Against the Indianapolis Colts, Sanders had another stellar performance, compiling 24 attempts for 216 yards and two touchdowns (including one of 80 yards).
 With the win, Sanders became the first running back with ten consecutive games with 100 yards rushing in a season, and became the first running back to have three touchdowns of 80+ yards in a season.
-Against the Chicago Bears, Sanders had 19 attempts for 167 yards and three touchdowns, passing Eric Dickerson to become the second-ranked rusher for career yards behind Walter Payton On December 21, 1997, Sanders entered the season finale against the New York Jets needing at least 131 rushing yards to reach 2,000 for the season; both teams needed a win to clinch a playoff birth.
+Against the Chicago Bears, Sanders had 19 attempts for 167 yards and three touchdowns, passing Eric Dickerson to become the second-ranked rusher for career yards behind Walter Payton On December 21, 1997, Sanders entered the season finale against the New York Jets needing at least 131 rushing yards to reach 2,000 for the season; both teams needed a win to clinch a playoff berth.
 Sanders reached the 2,000 mark on a two-yard run; finishing the game with 23 attempts for 184 yards and a touchdown; helping the Lions edge the Jets 13–10.
 Sanders had a season that is considered among the greatest ever by a running back.
-He recorded 2,053 rushing yards, which was first in the league that season, from 335 attempts, and 11 touchdowns, becoming just the third running back in history to reach 2,000 rushing yards in a season.
+He recorded 2,053 rushing yards, which was first in the league that season, from 335 attempts and 11 touchdowns, becoming just the third running back in history to reach 2,000 rushing yards in a season.
 For his accomplishments, he credited his offensive linemen, stating: "Without them, I wouldn't have run far at all."
 Sanders rushed for 100+ yards in the season's final 14 games, an NFL record.
-With 2,358 total scrimmage yards, he broke the single-season record for scrimmage yards that was held by Marcus Allen; the record was broken two seasons later by Marshall Faulk, and again by Chris Johnson in 2009.
+With 2,358 total scrimmage yards, he broke the single-season record for scrimmage yards that was held by Marcus Allen; his record would be surpassed two seasons later by Marshall Faulk, who in turn was bested by Chris Johnson in 2009.
 Sanders was named to the Pro Bowl and AP first-team All-Pro, and awarded the Bert Bell Award.
 Sanders was also awarded his second NFL Offensive Player of the Year Award, and the NFL Most Valuable Player (MVP) (co-won with Brett Favre).
 The Lions posted a 9–7 record and clinched a wild card spot as the No. 5 seed in the NFC.
-Sanders and the Lions faced the Buccaneers, who were playing their first home postseason game in 18 years.
-Sanders had 18 attempts for 65 yards as the Lions lost 10–20, after quarterback Scott Mitchell left the game with an injury in the third quarter.
+Sanders and the Lions faced the Buccaneers, who were playing their first home postseason game since 1979.
+Sanders had 18 attempts for 65 yards as the Lions lost 10–20 in the Wild Card Round, after starting quarterback Scott Mitchell left the game with an injury in the third quarter.